detre-master/flask-survey-monkey/README.md

 # python-survey-monkey
-A Flask application that can format Survey Moneky results
+A Flask application that can format Survey Monkey results

 ## Steps